wp-plugins/genoo/readme.txt

 == Upgrade Notice ==

 == Changelog ==
-= 1.8.5 =
+= 1.8.5.1 =
 * Fixed issue with CTA drop down in Page/Post add/edit
-* Added Success Message option on CTA objects when using pop-up form.
+* Fixed issue with Form pulled for CTA being the default form rather than the specified form.
 = 1.8 =
 * Added ability to create dynamic CTA in sidebar for pages and posts with Genoo CTA Widget.
 * Added ability to create a CTA library for use on pages and posts.